3.1 Making decisions and taking action

 Where mutual includes everyone.
 Which means reaching across all the divisions there are between people, both personal and tribal.

 So the DNOS is radical.
 Again, it’s not a collection of pretty platitudes.
 It’s as gutsy as human endeavors get, because it is anti-tribal.
 It opposes the tribal core of the human operating system.
-It opposes tribal fundamentalism, which made us, which gave us dominion over the earth, but is now killing us.
+It opposes tribal fundamentalism, which made us and which gave us dominion over the earth, but is now killing us.

 So, as I see it, at the heart of the DNOS is…